zingale/phy504/docs/source/openmp-intro.rst

 In an OpenMP application, threads are spawned as needed.

-* When you start the program, there is one thread -- the master thread
+* When you start the program, there is one thread---the master thread

 * When you enter a parallel region, multiple threads run concurrently